GeorgiaGage/playground-project-kf-gg/README.md

 - A suite of appropriate unit tests
 - A `README.md` file that documents what you have produced and explains how to run the program and tests (including installing any dependencies)

 - Once you have a complete solution, please commit into a git repo that can be accessed by Kraken Flex.
-Email your recruitment contact with a link to this repository so that your suubmission can be reviewed.
+Email your recruitment contact with a link to this repository so that your submission can be reviewed.

 Thank you.